 Finally the boat docked at Pirate's Bay, next to the quirky shack community of Doo Town near Eaglehawk Neck.
 A toilet stop, a bus trip back to Port Arthur, and the trip was done.
 Did it live up to my high expectations?
 Too right it did!

 A few tips:

-Finally, I should point out that the smooth sea and clear blue sky seen in these photos and the video below are not the norm.
-Good weather is not unusual, but calm sea is, and experiencing both at the same time is uncommon.
+Finally, I should point out that the smooth sea and clear blue sky seen in these photos and the video are not the norm.
+Good weather is not unusual, and the sea is sometimes calm, but experiencing both at the same time is uncommon.
 As pleasant as smooth sailing can be, I'd still love to see this coast in a boisterous sea.
 Maybe next time.